 Triggers run, or check conditions, immediately after tickets are created or updated.
 Any time someone creates, replies to, closes, or reopens a side conversation, they are making a change to the ticket.
 This means the ticket was updated and so, as a result, triggers run.

-Trigger conditions for side conversation
+About trigger conditions for side conversations

 The default behavior for side conversations is that the assignee on the ticket doesn’t receive emails, but they do see Growl notifications.
 If you want the assignee to get emails about side conversations, you need to use triggers.